-Customer Service & Technical Support
+Bank Of America Customer Service & Technical Support

 As is the case with most banks of this size, your customer experience may be extremely variable depending on your product and the branch you’re doing business with.
-That said, there’s no shortage of negative customer experiences online, most of which are related to checking and savings accounts.
+BoA does have an expansive online help center and multiple avenues for reaching customer support, including in-person locations in some areas of the US.

-Negative Reviews & Complaints
+Negative Bank Of America Reviews & Complaints

-As mentioned above, big banks aren’t hitting it out of the park in the public relations department these days, and they have the customer reviews to show for it.
-Keep in mind that most of these complaints aren’t about Bank of America’s business loans specifically, but about the company in general.
+As mentioned above, big banks aren’t hitting it out of the park in the public relations department these days, and they have customer reviews to show for it.
+Keep in mind that most of these complaints aren’t about Bank of America’s business loans specifically but about the company in general.

-Positive Reviews & Testimonials
+Positive Bank Of America Reviews & Testimonials

 - Good Rates: Though harder to qualify for, Bank of America does offer good rates to business customers on loans and lines of credit.